 Can I kiss my dog when I have a cold?

-Yes, you can generally kiss your dog when you have a cold without fear of infecting them.
-The virus cannot survive or replicate in their body.
-However, if you have a bacterial infection, it is safer to avoid face-to-face contact.
+Yes, you can generally kiss your dog when you have a cold.
+The human cold virus cannot survive or replicate in the body.
+However, if you have a bacterial infection like Strep throat, it is a useful choice to avoid face-to-face contact until you have recovered.

 What are the symptoms of a cold in dogs?